MANAGING OPTION CONTRACT ASSIGNMENTS

 2) You can buy-to-close the higher strike leg and sell-to-close the lower strike leg to take the loss on the option contract and avoid assignment

-3) Repeat number 2 above and open another put spread position at a lower strike and a further dated expiration to take in new premium to off-set the realized loss (i.e. rolling the trade)
+3) Repeat number 2 above and open another put spread position at a lower strike and a further dated expiration to take in new premium to off-set the realized loss (i.e. rolling an option trade)

 4) Wait and see if the shares trade higher closer to or above the higher strike prior to expiration then execute number 2 to close out the position and mitigate losses if possible